 To request access to a record:

-- Submit in writing to our Information Officer via email or post.
+- Submit the request in writing to our Information Officer.

-- Include sufficient detail to identify yourself and the record you're requesting.
+- Include enough detail to identify yourself and the record requested.

 - Explain why the record is required to exercise or protect a right.

-- Specify the form of access you want (e.g., electronic copy).
+- Specify the form of access you want, such as an electronic copy.

 - PAIA allows a reasonable fee for processing hard-copy requests; such fees will be communicated.